 Teacher training courses

-All PhD students at LUSEM are given the opportunity to take part in teacher training courses, in order to be qualified to teach in higher education after their studies.
+All PhD students at LUSEM are given the opportunity to take part in teacher training courses, in order to be qualified to teach in higher education during and after their studies.
 Division for Higher Education Development, AHU (former CED, Centre for Educational Development) at Lund University offers cross-disciplinary courses.